RITlug/ritlug.github.io/announcements/_posts/2017-04-21-lightning-talks.md

 Hi everyone!

-As the semester begins to warp up I am pleased and saddened to announce a number of things taking place in the very near future!
+As the semester begins to warp up I am pleased to announce a number of things taking place in the very near future!

 ###### Lightning Talks